- Instructions pre & post laser performed in clinic

 - On arrival for the day, we will administer lots of drops to:

 - Anaesthetise the the eye, i.e. to make it numb and make the procedure as painless as possible.
 Despite our best endeavours, some patients may experience mild discomfort.
-I always emphasise to my patients that the drops numb the eye only, not the eyelids.
+Patients are emphasised that the drops numb the eye only, not the eyelids.
 Hence the touching the lids can evoke a reflex to squeeze or blink, which should be resisted as best as possible.

 - Constrict the pupil to facilitate both types of laser: